 - Have I researched my travel destination for pet-friendly spots?

 - Have I made emergency pet-travel plans and researched vets in the area?

-We also need to pack any of our pet’s medications, his leash, water (bring a few gallons in the car, just in case), collapsible food and water bowls (which are easy to travel with), pet gates and crates if these will be needed on our trip (consider a tie-out if going camping), pet first-aid kit, poop/litter bags, litter scoop, travel-size/disposable litter box, grooming supplies, treats, toys, chews, pet wipes/cleaning supplies, ramps for older dogs, crate mats or beds (something easy to fold and travel with), car dividers, and if we’re going to play near water, a doggy life jacket and floating retrieval toys!
+We also need to pack any of our pet’s medications, her leash, water (bring a few gallons in the car, just in case), collapsible food and water bowls (which are convenient for travel), pet gates and crates if these will be needed on our trip (consider a tie-out if going camping), pet first-aid kit, poop/litter bags, litter scoop, travel-size/disposable litter box, grooming supplies, treats, toys, chews, pet wipes/cleaning supplies, ramps for older dogs, crate mats or beds (something easy to fold and travel with), car dividers, and if we’re going to play near water, a doggy life jacket and floating retrieval toys!